makrai/notes/galassi-1902-attention-overview.md

 ## E. Neural-Symbolic Learning and Reasoning

-* neural logic programming [167]: reasoning over knowledge graphs, in order to combine parameter and structure learning of first-order logic rules.
-They have
+* neural logic programming [167]: reasoning over knowledge graphs, in order to combine parameter and structure learning of first-order logic rules
 * logic attention networks [168] to aggregate information coming from graph neighbors with both rule~ and network-based attention weights.
 Moreover,
 * prior knowledge has also been exploited by Shen+ [169] to